 A lot of people make a day trip from Leh to Hunder or Diskit.
 It is doable but you will have to make sure that you start early in the morning from Leh, possibly by 6 AM, and keep your break shorts.

 Starting early will also give you the benefit of avoiding traffic at Khardung La.
 Reach Diskit before noon, spend some time sightseeing, and be on your way back latest by 2 PM to reach Leh by late evening.

 Journey Ahead: Hunder to Pangong Lake via Shyok Road

 I hope the travelogue and information above on traveling from Leh to Hunder was of help.
 Please click on the link above to take you to the next part of this travelogue.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.